telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/data-table/settings.md

 * __ShouldImportColumnHeaders:__ Controls whether the column headers should be imported.
 * __StartCellIndex:__ Get or sets the index where the table should start in the Worksheet.

-## The OnCellImported event
+## The CellImported event

-The __OnCellImported__  event is fired for each cell and allows you to change the cell properties.
+The __CellImported__  event is fired for each cell and allows you to change the cell properties.

 The __CellImportedEventArgs__ contains information about the current cell:
 *  __dataTableRowIndex:__ The index of the row in the DataTable containing the cell that the event occurs for.